mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

     MK_DIR = @cmake -E make_directory
     CH_DIR = @cmake -E chdir
+    RM_DIR = @cmake -E remove_directory
     ECHO = @cmake -E echo

 CMake offers these functions to make it easier for us to write cross-platform
-scripts: they call the system-specific command for making a directory, changing directory, or printing to the terminal, respectively.
+scripts: they call the system-specific command for making a directory, changing directory, removing a directory, or printing to the terminal, respectively.

 By default, Makefiles print each line they're about to execute, before actually running it.
 That's useful in some cases, and really noisy and annoying in